 \section{Introduction}

-Since the introduction of Neural Radiance Fields (NeRF)~\cite{nerf}, the Novel View Synthesis (NVS) algorithms based on deep learning have progressed rapidly.
-While early research primarily targeted static scenes, recent efforts have extended the scope to dynamic scene reconstruction to better support diverse and interactive AR/VR applications.
-This emerging direction, known as Dynamic Novel View Synthesis (DyNVS), aims to reconstruct 4D scenes from input videos and synthesize photorealistic images at novel viewpoints and time steps that are not seen during training.
+Since the emergence of Neural Radiance Fields (NeRF), Novel View Synthesis (NVS) algorithms based on deep learning have witnessed rapid advancements.
+While initial research primarily focused on static environments, recent efforts have shifted toward dynamic scene understanding to meet the demands of immersive and interactive AR/VR applications.
+This emerging direction, termed Dynamic Novel View Synthesis (DyNVS), aims to reconstruct complex 4D spatiotemporal scenes from video inputs, enabling the synthesis of photorealistic images at novel viewpoints and time steps beyond the training distribution.

-The evolution of DyNVS has been closely tied to the development of suitable datasets.
-Early DyNVS datasets~\cite{li2022neural, pumarola2021d, yoon2020novel} primarily provided multiview training videos and typically involved only limited object motion.
-These datasets laid the foundation for early DyNVS research~\cite{pumarola2021d, gao2021dynamic, du2021neural, park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast}, which focused on modeling scene dynamics by deforming canonical geometries over time.
-Recently, to better support AR/VR applications, datasets captured using handheld mobile devices have been introduced~\cite{park2021nerfies, park2021hypernerf, gao2022monocular}.
-These datasets consist of monocular videos, and recent research has primarily focused on mitigating overfitting under such limited supervision.
-Building on these recent datasets, subsequent works~\cite{kim2024ua4dgs, wang2024shape, zhang2024bags, huang2023sc, kwak2025modecgs, kratimenos2024dynmf, cai2024dyna} also have commonly extended recent Gaussian Splatting~\cite{3dgs} to dynamic scenarios, aiming to achieve photorealistic rendering.
-While these efforts have led to significant improvements in visual quality, photorealism alone is insufficient for presenting the underlying dynamics and physical properties of real-world scenes.
+The evolution of DyNVS has been closely related to the availability of diverse benchmarks.
+Early DyNVS datasets~\citep{li2022neural, pumarola2021d, yoon2020novel} primarily provided multi-view training videos, albeit with relatively constrained object motion.
+These benchmarks established the groundwork for initial research~\citep{pumarola2021d, gao2021dynamic, du2021neural, park2021nerfies, Hexplane, kplanes_2023, shao2023tensor4d, fang2022fast}, which focused on modeling temporal dynamics by deforming a canonical geometry over time.
+More recently, benchmarks featuring videos captured with handheld mobile devices have been introduced~\citep{park2021nerfies, park2021hypernerf, gao2022monocular}.
+These datasets consist of monocular sequences, prompting research to focus on mitigating overfitting under such sparse supervision.
+Building upon these foundations, subsequent works~\citep{kim2024ua4dgs, wang2024shape, zhang2024bags, huang2023sc, kwak2025modecgs, kratimenos2024dynmf, cai2024dyna, kim2026gp4dgs} have extended Gaussian Splatting (GS)~\citep{3dgs} to dynamic scenarios, aiming for high-fidelity, photorealistic rendering.